FIFA World Cup 2026 - OFC Qualifier Semi Finals: New Zealand v FijiGetty Images Sport

 New Zealand's star players

-If New Zealand are to perform well at the World Cup next year, they will need their best players to step up and deliver their best football.
-One of those key players is Nottingham Forest’s Chris Wood, whose form will be of vital importance for All Whites fans heading into the tournament.
-The all-time record goal scorer for New Zealand has been competing with the likes of Mohamed Salah, Erling Haaland, and Alexander Isak in terms of goals in the Premier League.
+If New Zealand are to perform well at the World Cup, they will need their best players to step up and deliver.
+One of those key stars is Nottingham Forest’s Chris Wood, whose form will be of vital importance for All Whites fans heading into the tournament.
+Wood was competing with the likes of Mohamed Salah, Erling Haaland and Alexander Isak in terms of goals in the Premier League last season, but an injury this term means he may not be quite as sharp at the World Cup.

-Elijah Just, who recently joined Motherwell in the Scottish Premiership, is another young talent who could pose a threat playing on the wings.
+Elijah Just, who joined Motherwell in the Scottish Premiership last year, is another young talent who could pose a threat playing on the wings.

 At the back, Tyler Bindon will be crucial in leading the All Whites' defensive line.